W. Tyndale

 Accordingly, he expects the faithful fulfillment of the words of

-"... the hour is coming when all who are in the graves will hear
+... the hour is coming when all who are in the

 his voice and will come out: those who did good things, to a